Test HTML5 and third-party Display Ad Tags

 - Click the "Test Ad Tag" button to initiate the testing process.

 - Wait for the analysis to complete.
-This may take a few moments.
+This may take a few seconds.

 - Review the live preview of your ad tag in the preview section.

-- Examine the detailed report for insights on security, network activity, and static analysis.
+- Examine the detailed report for insights, network activity, and static analysis.

-- Make any necessary adjustments to your ad tag based on the feedback provided.
+- Make any necessary adjustments to your ad tag based on any recommended feedback provided.

 Explore The AdMeIn Gallery ShowcaseA library collection of Ad Tag Examples & Sample code with previews